 Master’s students who are graduate research assistants in the Stepp Lab are involved in running studies, data analysis, and collaboration with undergraduate and doctoral students.
 Because of the time and energy investment from our staff to train a new RA, all graduate RAs must volunteer for one semester, for at least 8hr/week.
 After the initial semester, if things are working well, they are often transitioned to paid RA positions.
 The ideal applicant will be interested in a longer-term (multiple semesters) position.
 Master’s students are also eligible for thesis projects in the lab.
 Apply here.

 Undergraduate Research Assistants:

 Undergraduate research assistants are involved in running studies, data analysis, and collaboration with graduate students.
-Currently we are only considering applications from individuals who have a valid EMT license and a minimum of 4 consecutive hours available on both Mondays and Thursdays between 9 AM and 5 PM.
+Currently we are prioritizing applications from individuals who have a valid EMT license.
 Because of the time and energy investment from our staff to train a new RA, all undergraduate RAs must volunteer for one semester, for at least 8hr/week.
 After the initial semester, if things are working well, they are often transitioned to paid RA positions.
 The ideal applicant will be interested in a longer-term (multiple semesters) position.
 Undergraduate students are also eligible for UROP, thesis work, and/or senior projects in the lab.
 Apply here.

 Clinical Recruitment Assistants: